 Bullying hurts long after the abuse has stopped

 CIHR supports research that looks into the health impacts of bullying.

 Dr. Tracy Vaillancourt is a professor with the University of Ottawa’s Faculty of Education, and Brain and Mind Institute.
-As Canada Research Chair in Children's Mental Health and Violence Prevention, she is also a health researcher on a mission.
+As Canada Research Chair in School-based Mental Health and Violence Prevention, she is also a health researcher on a mission.